 Estimate the height of the speaker in feet and inches (converted to centimeters for this the discussion in this book).
 This is the apparent speaker height.

 Our intention is to analyze the apparent height judgments provided by listeners in order to better understand them.
-To do this we will use acoustic descriptions of the different speakers’ voices, focusing on their fundamental frequency of their speech, and the vocal-tract length implied by their speech (estimated using the method described in the appendix).
-In addition, we will use the judgments made by listeners regarding the age and gender of the listener to better understand their use of acoustic in speaker height estimation.
+To do this we will use acoustic descriptions of the different speakers’ voices, focusing on the fundamental frequency of their speech, and the vocal-tract length implied by their speech (estimated using the method described in the appendix).
+In addition, we will use the judgments made by listeners regarding the age and gender of the listener to better understand their use of acoustic characteristics when estimating speaker height.

 1.3.3 Our research questions